Inkl1ng/battleship-cpp/README.md

 "${workspaceFolder}/bin/battleship.exe"
 ```
 It's the same text but the slashes are different because windows uses backslashes while other OS's use forwardslashes.

+If you want to use CMake then just run `cmake ..` and then `make` in your terminal in the `/build/` folder.
+The resulting `battleship` program will be outputted in the `/bin/` folder.
+It will use the `CMakeLists.txt` file.
+IDK if its good but this is my first time using CMake.